Alright, first I will confess that I rarely get my inbox to zero but I try and usually end the day with less than 10 emails in my inbox.

 I use the free version still.
 When I respond to an email and am waiting for a timely response back I set my boomerang to remind me to ping that person again if I do not hear back by a certain day and time.
 This allows me to file the email out of my inbox and into the appropriate folder until boomerang sends me a reminder.

-Another feature I use is the ability to write an email and schedule it to go out at a certain day/time.
+Another feature I use is the ability to write an email and schedule it to go out on a certain day/time.